eadlam/cue-algorand-provision/README.md

 ]
 ```

-`Apps` is a struct where each key is the name of an app and the value is a list of accounts.
+`Apps` is a struct where each key is the name of an app, and the value is a list of accounts.
 For each account in the list, we will deploy the app as a transaction from that account.

 ### 5.3 `cue up`

-This time when we run cue up, we have some new tasks for creating user accounts:
+This time when we run `cue up`, we have some new tasks for creating user accounts.
+Let's look at the tasks that will run:

 ```
 $ cue eval ./Scenarios/Network2/Scenario1 -e '{for k, v in command.up if v.$id == "tool/exec.Run" {"\(k)": v.cmd}}'